ethereum/consensus-specs/specs/capella/beacon-chain.md

 * Operation to change from `BLS_WITHDRAWAL_PREFIX` to `ETH1_ADDRESS_WITHDRAWAL_PREFIX` versioned withdrawal credentials to enable withdrawals for a validator.

+Another new feature is the new state/block historical accumulators.
+It becomes possible to validate the entire block history that led up to that particular state without executing the transitions and checking them one by one in backward order using a parent chain.

 ## Custom types

 We define the following Python custom types for type hinting and readability: